yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

-Try on your own to view the resulting Rips complex, and see if it confirms what we thought the complex should be above.
+Try on your own to view the resulting Rips complex, and see if it confirms what we thought the final complex should be above.
 (HINT: to view the Rips complex, you will need to use the `$` syntax for attributes of the filtration)

 <details>